mojtabaSefidi/Sofia-LearnerPlus/ReplicationPackage/WorkloadMeasures/README.md

-Please take a look at the overall replication package [ReadME File](../README.md) for the full simulation details.
-The following steps get the reviewers open reviews across projects.
+Please review the overall replication package [ReadMe File](../README.md) for complete simulation details.
+The following steps get reviewers' open reviews across projects.
 Then you should use this data to calculate the final Gini-Workload of reviewers.

 ### Get the Open Reviews from the database